A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

-where $\varstar$ in each 3-wave mixer indicates the product among the underlying inputs; we have also suppressed both the trivial phase factor $\raisebox{-1pt}{\circletfillha}$ associated with each arrow in \cref{eq:eom-diagram-order1} and the mixer label $g_3$, which can be inferred from the number of inputs.
-The types of the inputs are indicated by the associated arrows:\tikzpic{-10}{figsv5_small/notation/straight_arrow_small.pdf} represents the \textit{resonant excitation} of the oscillator at frequency $\omega_o^\prime$ and\tikzpic{-10}{figsv5_small/notation/wiggly_arrow_small.pdf} represents the \textit{drive excitation} at frequency $\omega_d$; an excitation traveling into/away from the mixer adds/subtracts the corresponding frequency from the mixer.
-The output, at frequency $\omega_\text{out}$ for each process, travels away from the mixer and acquires a phase-offset through\tikzpic{-9}{figsv5_small/notation/eiwt.pdf}.
-The output frequency $\omega_\text{out}$ can be read off from the diagram directly by imposing frequency conservation at the mixer element; For example, the first output frequencies of the first two diagrams in \cref{eq:order-1-sum} read $\omega_\text{out} = 2\omega_o^\prime, 0$, respectively.
+where $\varstar$ in each 3-wave mixer indicates the product among the underlying inputs; we have also suppressed both the black dot $\bullet$ associated with each arrow in \cref{eq:eom-diagram-order1} and the mixer label $g_3$.
+These simplifications introduce no ambivalence to the diagrams as the direction of the inputs can now be inferred from the position of the mixer and the rank of nonlinearity can be inferred from the number of inputs.
+As we have previously introduced, the types of the inputs are indicated by the associated arrows:\tikzpic{-10}{figsv6_small/notation/straight_arrow_small.pdf} represents the resonant excitation of the oscillator at frequency $\omega_o^\prime$ and\tikzpic{-10}{figsv6_small/notation/wiggly_arrow_small.pdf} represents the drive excitation at frequency $\omega_d$; an excitation traveling into/away from the mixer adds/subtracts the corresponding frequency from the mixer.
+The output, which will leave at the top of each mixer, is at the frequency $\omega_\text{out}$ that can be read off from the diagram directly by imposing frequency conservation at the mixer element; for example, the output frequencies of the first two diagrams in \cref{eq:order-1-sum} are $2\omega_o^\prime$ and $0$, respectively.

-A diagram in the form of \cref{eq:order-1-sum} is called a bare diagram.
-It is evaluated by multiplying the factor(s) associated with its constituent elements (see \cref{eq:diagram-dict}).
-Importantly, because $\varstar$ is a non-commutative product, we choose to read off the diagram counterclockwise starting from the phase-offset \tikzpic{-9}{figsv5_small/notation/eiwt.pdf} at the output.
+Each bare diagram in \cref{eq:order-1-sum} is evaluated by multiplying the factor(s) associated with its constituent elements.
+Importantly, because $\varstar$ is a non-commutative product, we choose to read off the diagram counterclockwise starting from the output.
 With these rules, \cref{eq:order-1-sum} is evaluated as